UK electricity pylon series

 SEE SL4

-SEE SL4 is presumably a 33 kV tower series.
+SEE SL4 refers to the towers used on the SEE SL4 contract, taken to be 33 kV.
 Drawings for the line towers have not been recovered, nor have D30, S60 and ST.

 SEE SL8

-SEE SL8 is a 33 kV tower series.
+SEE SL8 refers here to towers currently assumed to have been designed for the SEE SL8 33 kV contract.
 Only the terminal tower drawing has been recovered so far; these terminal towers can also be seen on other lines either side of undergrounded section of line.
+The originating contract for the remainder of the towers is unconfirmed.
+The towers are related to those of NWE SL7.

-K1373 and K4611 “Christmas Tree” towers are a strange type from the mid-1930s.
-Note that some lines have been upgraded to 132 kV using the existing towers.
+K1373 and K4611 “Christmas Tree” towers are a strange type from the mid-1930s designed for the MIDESCO lines in Derbyshire, Nottinghamshire and Leicestershire.
+Note that some lines have been upgraded to 132 kV using the existing towers, while the rest have been de-rated to 33 kV or demolished.

 Single circuit: